bazad/blanket/README.md

 ### Spawning a payload process

-Even after gaining code execution in ReportCrash, using that capability is not easy: we are limited to individual function calls in the privileged process, which makes it painful to make ReportCrash perform complex tasks.
-Ideally, we'd like a way to run code natively with ReportCrash's privileges, either by injecting code into ReportCrash or by spawning a new process.
+Even after gaining code execution in ReportCrash, using that capability is not easy: we are limited to performing individual function calls from within the process, which makes it painful to perform complex tasks.
+Ideally, we'd like a way to run code natively with ReportCrash's privileges, either by injecting code into ReportCrash or by spawning a new process with the same (or higher) privileges.

 Blanket chooses the process spawning route.
-We use `task_for_pid` and our platform binary status in ReportCrash to get launchd's task port and create a new thread that we can control.
+We use `task_for_pid` and our platform binary status in ReportCrash to get launchd's task port and create a new thread inside of launchd that we can control.
 We then use that thread to call `posix_spawn` to launch our payload binary.
 The payload binary can be signed with restricted entitlements, including `task_for_pid-allow`, to grant additional capabilities.

 ### Bypassing amfid